RUSH-LAB/LSHUniqueEntityEstimator/README.md

 ```
 cd C++Codes
 g++ -std=c++11 *.cpp -fopenmp (on Windows and Linux)
-g++-7 *.cpp -fopenmp (on MacOS)
+g++ *.cpp -fopenmp (on MacOS)
 ```
+NOTE: For mac users, the g++ version needs to be 5 or higher.

-2. Update the Config file for minhash and run the program (Remember to change the outputfile name option to Restaurant_out.csv or the particular name of your data set.)
+2. Update the Config file for minhash and run the program (Remember to change the outputfile name option to Restaurant_pair.csv or the particular name of your data set.)
+The second and third arguments are K and L respectively.
 ```
-./a.out Config.txt
+./a.out Config.txt 1 10
 ```
-Then it will output Restaurant_out.csv where the output will look like the following``` Rec1 Rec2
+Then it will output Restaurant_pair.csv where the output will look like the following``` Rec1 Rec2
 1 2
 2 3
 ...
 ```

-3. Feed in Restaurant_out.csv and Restaurant.csv to our unique entity estimation program:
+3. Feed in Restaurant_pair.csv and Restaurant.csv to our unique entity estimation program:

 ```
-Python pipeline.py --input data/Restaurant_out.csv --goldstan data/Restaurant.csv --output any_custom_file_name
+Python pipeline.py --input Restaurant_pair.csv --goldstan data/Restaurant.csv --output any_custom_file_name
 ```